Anephenix/dashku-ruby/README.md

   This exception is raised if the "dashboardId" attribute passed to the 'create_widget' or 'update_widget' API calls is missing.

-License
----

-MIT

 Copyright
 ---

-&copy; 2012 Paul Jensen
+&copy; 2012 Anephenix Ltd. Dashku is licensed under the MIT License.